 Surprisingly, there’s a solid narrative within Superliminal which is narrated to us via two voices.
 First, we have the Standard Orientation Protocol, a female-voiced artificial intelligence who is very sarcastic and sassy.
 She likes to point out the obvious and mildly explain what’s going on, acting as your guide in this subconscious world.
 Second, we have Dr. Glenn Pierce, the voice of a doctor who likes to remind you that they can’t ‘find’ you and help you get out of this lucid condition.
 As such, he provides more helpful narration in relation to your situation – sometimes.

 But, where are you?
 How did you get here?
 And who are you?
-These are all open to interpretation but if look at the literal steps which led to you appearing within this strange world, you fell asleep whilst watching an advert for SomnaSculpt, a dream therapy clinic which delves into your subconscious dreams and helps you to relax.
+These are all open to interpretation but if look at the literal steps which led to you appearing within this strange world, you fell asleep whilst watching an advert for SomnaSculpt, a dream therapy clinic that delves into your subconscious dreams and helps you to relax.
 This is almost like the plot of Suicide Guy, in which you fall asleep watching TV and now must play through levels based on TV shows and adverts you can hear whilst you’re actually asleep on your couch.
 Similarly, each floor you descend into is apparently a different layer of your subconscious thoughts such as anxiety and repetition.

 But, are you actually in SomnaSculpt?
 Are the doctor and the female narrator real?
 Or, are you imagining the whole experience, with your brain creating these two fictional characters as a way to help you escape your fantastical prison?
 Who knows?
 All I know is that I have to solve these brain-hurting puzzles and make it to the elevator in order to dive deeper into my imagination and hopefully make it to 8 am when my bedside alarm should ‘hopefully’ wake me up!